Your Recruiter Just Resigned. Are Your Restrictive Covenants in Recruitment Actually Enforceable?

 Clients start moving.

-At that point the business asks a lawyer to enforce the restrictive covenants, only to discover that parts of the contract are unlikely to survive scrutiny.
+At that point the business asks a lawyer to enforce the restrictive covenants, often leading to formal dispute resolution proceedings, only to discover that parts of the contract are unlikely to survive scrutiny.

 By then the damage may already be done.